deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

    Algorithm in A.2.2 is skipped because AccEcn will set ECT in pure ACKs.

-4. Using the first algorithm in A.3 to estimate Marked Bytes from Marked Packets when AccEcn option is not available.
+4. Using the first algorithm in A.3 to estimate Marked Bytes from Marked Packets when AccEcn option is not available is not implemented because of it is hard to get packet in flight.

+5. The first data segment should carry AccEcn Option.(Section 3.2.7.1).
+Currently using sequence number equals 1 to figure the first data segment in ns-3.

 Validation
 ++++++++++